 Confidential review reports on Indian Army units for 1913-1914: IOR/L/MIL/7/17023

-The 1st (Peshawar) Infantry Division stayed in India for the duration of the First World War but the 14th Sikhs was mobilised for service in Egypt on 12 October 1914.
+The 1st (Peshawar) Infantry Division remained in India for the duration of the First World War but the 14th Sikhs was mobilised for service in Egypt on 12 October 1914.
 The Regiment embarked on board the Hired Transport City of Manchester on 1 November 1914 at Karachi and on the way to Egypt took part in an operation to ”destroy the Turkish works, armament and fresh water / wells at Sheikh Syid” on 11 November 1914.
 There had been a build-up of Turkish forces at Sheik Sa’id opposite Perim Island in present-day Yemen including a fort at Turba.
 The operation was a complete success and the convoy continued on its way to Egypt and arrived at Suez on 21 November 1914.

 The 14th Sikhs served in Egypt as part of the 29th (Indian) Brigade, No.3 Canal Section between November 1914 and March 1915.
 During this time the Regiment was based around Kantara (El-Qantarah el-Sharqiyya), 31 miles (50 kilometres) south of Port Said on the Suez Canal.
 The 14th Sikhs helped to repel the Turkish Raid on the Suez Canal between 26 January and 4 February 1915.
 On the 10 April 1915, the Regiment ”received orders to hold itself in readiness to embark for a sphere of operations other than the Suez Canal Defences”.
 The Regiment was moved to Port Said on 20 April 1915 and embarked on board the Hired Transport Dunluce Castle on 26 April.

 Unfortunately, there is a gap in the Regiment’s war diary between May and September 1915 which covered its initial service in Gallipoli.
 However, enough evidence is available from other sources to fill in this missing period.
 The Regiment left Egypt as part of the 29th Indian Infantry Brigade for service at Gallipoli in present-day Turkey.
-The Regiment suffered a constant stream of casualties throughout May and would be decimated at the Third Battle of Krithia on 4 June 1915.
+The Regiment suffered a constant stream of casualties throughout May and was decimated at the Third Battle of Krithia on 4 June 1915.
 The 29th Indian Infantry Brigade was tasked with attacking a front of 600 yards in and to the west of Gully Ravine.I walked up Gully Ravine in 2014 which is now overgrown with trees and shrubs.
 In the photograph above you can see how steep the ravine is and when the 14th Sikhs attacked there would have been little in the way of cover.
 The 14th Sikhs attacked with a strength of 15 British officers, 14 Indian officers and 514 men (50 remained in the trench) and advanced in two waves along the bed of the gully into a withering machine gun and rifle fire.
 The Regiment could make little progress and suffered horrendous casualties.
 12 British officers, 11 Indian officers, and 371 men were either killed or wounded in one of the worst casualty rates suffered by an Indian regiment during the whole of the First World War.
 In one day the Regiment was reduced to a shadow of its former self and its morale suffered considerably.
-The 14th Sikhs continued to serve at Gallipoli until December 1915 when it returned to Egypt arriving at Alexandria on 22 December 1915.
+The 14th Sikhs served at Gallipoli until December 1915 when it returned to Egypt arriving at Alexandria on 22 December 1915.
 If you would like to learn more about the Indian Army’s role in the Gallipoli Campaign I can recommend Die in Battle, Do Not Despair: The Indians on Gallipoli, 1915 by Peter Stanley.

-Once back in Egypt the Regiment served as part of the Suez Canal defences and served at El-Tor on the Sinai Peninsula between March and April 1916.
+Once back in Egypt the Regiment served as part of the Suez Canal defences and at El-Tor on the Sinai Peninsula between March and April 1916.
 On the 10 May 1916, the 14th Sikhs left Egypt on board H.T.
 Ekma to join Bushire Force in present-day Iran.
 The Regiment arrived at Bushire on 21 May and went straight into outpost duty.
 The 14th Sikhs continued to rotate in and out of the outpost line for the rest of the year and into 1917.
 On 6 February 1917, the Regiment received orders to prepare itself for the Tigris front (Mesopotamia).
 The Regiment left Bushire on board H.T.
 Bamora at Dastak on 8 February 1917.

-The 14th Sikhs served as 1st Indian Corps Troops between March and July 1917 and moved to Kut-al-Amara on 24 June 1917 and Baghdad on 17 July and subsequently Fallujah on 31 July 1917.
+The 14th Sikhs served as 1st Indian Corps Troops between March and July 1917 and moved to Kut-al-Amara on 24 June 1917, Baghdad on 17 July and subsequently Fallujah on 31 July 1917.
 The 14th Sikhs joined the 50th Infantry Brigade, 17th Indian Division in which they served between August and September 1917 in Fallujah.
 In October 1917, the 14th Sikhs joined the 51st Infantry Brigade in the 17th Indian Division.
 The Regiment left Fallujah in October 1917 and moved to Kadhimain and then on to Samarra in December 1917.
 During these months the Regiment absorbs large drafts sent from India and training is frequently noted in the war diary.

 On the 19 January 1918, the 14th Sikhs marched to Istabulat leaving a company behind to guard the lines of communication.
 The Regiment remained at Istabulat until it moved back to Samarra on 8 March 1918.
 The Regiment moves constantly towards the end of the month but ends up back to Samarra on 31 March 1918 where they would remain until the 4 April 1918.